mu-box/microbox-engine-php/doc/apache-modules.md

-# Apache Modules Available in the Nanobox PHP Engine
+# Apache Modules Available in the Microbox PHP Engine
-The apache modules listed below are available to the Nanobox PHP engine.
+The apache modules listed below are available to the Microbox PHP engine.

 ## Included by Default
 - actions *(only included when using fastcgi)*